Ops226/kx-packet-inspector/docs/system-architecture.md

 ### Incoming (SMSG) Packet Processing:

-1.  **Framing & Initial Processing (`Msg::DispatchStream`):** All incoming `gs2c` raw byte streams are managed by [`Msg::DispatchStream`](raw_decompilations/smsg/Msg_DispatchStream.c).
-This central function is responsible for reading from the network ring buffer, identifying message frames, and performing initial processing (decryption, decompression) to yield plaintext messages.
+1.  **Framing & Initial Processing (`MsgConn_Dispatch`):** All incoming `gs2c` raw byte streams first enter [`MsgConn_Dispatch`](raw_decompilations/smsg/MsgConn_Dispatch.c).
+This function is responsible for reading from the network ring buffer, identifying message frames, and performing initial processing (decryption, decompression) to yield plaintext messages.
+This also includes the initial connection handshake handled by functions like [`MsgConn_ClientRecvEncrypt.c`](raw_decompilations/smsg/MsgConn_ClientRecvEncrypt.c).
+Once framed, individual messages are then passed to [`Msg::DispatchStream`](raw_decompilations/smsg/Msg_DispatchStream.c) for further processing.

 2.  **Dispatch Type Evaluation:** For each message, `Msg::DispatchStream` retrieves its `Handler Info` structure.
 A key field in this structure is the "Dispatch Type" (`HandlerInfo+0x10`), which dictates the processing path:
     *   **Dispatch Type `0` (Generic Path):** For most packets.
 Leads to schema-driven parsing.